syncfusion-content/blazor-docs/blazor/diagram/symbol-palette.md

 ## Appearance of symbol description

-You can customize the appearance of a symbol description in the symbol palette by adjusting the following properties:
+Customize the appearance of a symbol description in the symbol palette by adjusting the following properties:

 [Color](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.TextStyle.html#Syncfusion_Blazor_Diagram_TextStyle_Color): Sets the color of the symbol description text.